jpuritz/BIO_594_2023/Lectures/Week_05/chapter9_notes.md

 ## Wahlund Effect
 * fewer heterozygotes compared to HWE due to subdivision into demes
-    * if you broke it up and looied at each deme individually they would all be within HWE but as a whole they do not seem to be in HWE
+    * if you broke it up and looked at each deme individually they would all be within HWE but as a whole they do not seem to be in HWE
 * Trout example:
     * both groups were nearly fixed for two alleles
     * heterozygosity was 73% lower than if there was random mating among all members of lake